-This Is The Real Story Behind Don't Look Back In Anger...
+This Is The Real Story Behind Oasis's Don't Look Back In Anger...

 The song has since been known as a song of "defiance," with Noel Gallagher even referring to it as a "hymn".
 Shortly after the attack, he told Radio X's John Kennedy: "That song is more important than I'll ever be."

-Now the song has been taken over as an anthem of hope, with fans singing the song in Russia after England's defeat in the 2018 World Cup.
+2018 even saw the song taken over as an anthem of commiseration, with football fans singing it in Russia after England's defeat in the 2018 World Cup.

 Watch him discuss the single in the wake of the Manchester Arena bombing last year:

 However, when the song was first written in 1995, he had no idea of the tragic events it would come to represent.

 Released on 19 February 1996, Don't Look Back In Anger was the fifth track to be taken from the band's 1995 (What's the Story) Morning Glory? album.

 Evoking imagery of rock 'n' roll bands and John Lennon and Yoko's iconic bed protest, it tells the story of a woman called "Sally" who looks back on her life without regret.

 See its famous refrain below:

 "And so Sally can wait, she knows it's too late as we're walking on by